philipmat/jekyll_vs_hyde/README.md

   * images
   * quotation
 - archive
+  * pagination
+  * archive by month and year
+- tags/categories
-- an normal, "static" page
+- a normal, "static" page
+- reusal of common parts